Brexit survival guide for start-ups and small businesses

 “These times of change are also a stark reminder that business leaders should utilise all the information and data at their disposal when it comes to making informed decisions.

-“At a time when markets are likely to be volatile, taking the time to fully vet the financials of any potential business partners you decide to trade with has never been more paramount.”
+“At a time when markets are likely to be volatile, taking the time to fully vet the financials of any potential business partners you decide to trade with has never been more important”

 Finance, payments & currency